Skip to content

 Breakout Strategies for Hybrid Networks

 Breakout configurations are the primary tool for achieving zero-downtime migration while reducing initial CAPEX by up to 40% compared to full simultaneous forklift upgrades.
-The 800G to 2×400G breakout uses an 800G OSFP interface splitting into two 400G QSFP-DD endpoints — connecting new 800G spine switches to existing 400G leaf switches during the migration period, reusing legacy infrastructure rather than replacing it on day one.
-The 2×400G to 800G aggregation pattern runs in the opposite direction, combining two 400G uplinks into a single 800G LAG connection for aggregating leaf uplinks and achieving incremental bandwidth increases without full leaf replacement.
+The 800G to 2x400G breakout uses an 800G OSFP interface splitting into two 400G QSFP-DD endpoints — connecting new 800G spine switches to existing 400G leaf switches during the migration period, reusing legacy infrastructure rather than replacing it on day one.

-A 512-GPU cluster using breakout strategies during migration saves approximately $180,000 compared to a full simultaneous hardware replacement — enough to fund additional GPUs or extend the runway for the migration project itself.
-Breakout cables also enable hot-swap migration: individual spine ports can be migrated from 400G to 800G without taking down adjacent ports or disrupting production training workloads running on the fabric simultaneously.
+A 512-GPU cluster using breakout strategies during migration saves approximately $180,000 compared to a full simultaneous hardware replacement.
+Breakout cables also enable hot-swap migration: individual spine ports can be migrated from 400G to 800G without taking down adjacent ports or disrupting production training workloads.
+Full details: 800G Breakout Configuration Guide.

 InfiniBand vs Ethernet for 800G AI Clusters